Nischayvrm/learnhub-web/README.md

 # learnhub-web
-This is my first Repositary.
+This is my git first Repositary.
 Author - Yash Verma